Lyapounov Functions of closed Cone Fields: from Conley Theory to Time Functions: Existence of Lyapounov functions

+In the first case, the point $x$ belongs to the open set $M-\mD(\mC)$.
+Then there exists a smooth function $\tau$ compactly supported inside this open set, and such that $\tau(x)$ is in the interior of the set of regular values of $\tau$.
+This function $\tau$ is a Lyapounov function.

 In the second case, the set $A_0:=\mI^+_{\mE}(x)$ is a trapping domain for $\mC$ whose boundary contains $x$.
-Proposition \ref{prop-Areg} gives the existence of a smooth trapping domain whose boundary contains $x$.
-Corollary \ref{lyapcor} then implies the existence of a smooth Lyapounov function $\tau$ such that $d\tau_x \neq 0$.
+Proposition \ref{prop-Areg} gives the existence of a trapping domain which is smooth near $\mD(\mC)$ and whose boundary contains $x$.
+Corollary \ref{lyapcor} then implies the existence of the desired Lyapounov function.